-Monkey’s getting much better at turn taking now which is good with this game, he’s learning to accept that he might lose gold coins during game play.
+My son’s getting much better at turn-taking now which is good with this game, he’s learning to accept that he might lose gold coins during gameplay.
 He can count out the spaces he needs to move and loved counting his coins, especially when he was beating me!

 If you land on a space that’s already occupied by a Pesky Pirate you move forward to the next available space, he liked that idea too!
 When all of the coins from the end of the board have been collected, you play a final death spin-off!
 Whoever spins and lands on the gold coin, get the bounty.
 The winner is the player with the most coins.

-We both thoroughly enjoyed this game, Monkey loved playing in am imaginary world, and I liked the fact he was working on his counting skills and on turn taking, whilst having lots of fun.
+We both thoroughly enjoyed this game, my son loved playing in an imaginary world, and I liked the fact he was working on his counting skills and on turn-taking, whilst having lots of fun.